julianbrowne/rtsdemo/README.md

   for(i=0; i<200000; i++) { db.statstore.save({event: events[random(events.length)-1], count: random(5) }) }

+- (note: this can be run directly from script/ss.data.sh)

 - This shows the basic set up and operation.
 The grandaddy of all capped collections is the oplog used to communicate between nodes in a Replica Set.
 Everything that happens on the primary is written